Reviewing regulations for space vehicle jettison debris in the Exclusive Economic Zone

 Overview

-The Government wants to hear your views on a review of space launch debris regulations for New Zealand’s Exclusive Economic Zone (EEZ).
+The Government consulted on a review of space launch debris regulations for New Zealand’s Exclusive Economic Zone (EEZ).

-Between 6 and 19 October, the Ministry for the Environment will run public consultation to review regulations that limit the amount of space launch debris that can fall in the EEZ.
+Between 6 and 19 October, the Ministry for the Environment ran public consultation to review regulations that limit the amount of space launch debris that can fall in the EEZ.
 This review is required because the launch limit is likely to be reached in late 2026.

 After this, companies launching space vehicle will require costly individual marine consents that can take at least 6 months to process.
 The review aims to set new regulations to enable space launches to continue within clear environmental limits.

-We are seeking feedback from parties with interests in the EEZ about the effects of space vehicle jettison debris on:
+We sought feedback from parties with interests in the EEZ about the effects of space vehicle jettison debris on:

 • The water column and seabed in the EEZ